tgsmith61591/beautiful-jekyll/_posts/2018-08-23-data-dredging.md

 #### 2. People misunderstand the purpose of cross-validation

 For such a well-documented concept, few things in ML share the level of misunderstanding that CV suffers.
 Lots of folks use it interchangeably with train/test splits, and yet others seem to assume that if a model is fit with cross-validation, it's impervious to the perils of overfitting.

-Neither is true.
+Neither is true, and as a result, CV isn't used to its full potential.

 ## How can we avoid it?

+Avoiding data dredging is more simple that you might think.
 The answer, as with most things in machine learning, is cross validation!
 We can approach this several ways.

 ### Benchmark a model with ``cross_val_score``